technologiestiftung/umweltatlas-masterportal-v3/doc/config.json.md

 ***
 #### Portalconfig.menu.tool.customMenuElement.dispatch.payload

 CustomMenuElement Module `dispatch` from `payload`.
-The appropriate payload for the Vuex-action must be specified.
+The appropriate payload for the action must be specified.
 Here is the example of the `Alerting/addSingleAlert`.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|